 One common mistake is that the terms “capacity” and “competency” are often used interchangeably when they have different meanings.
 “Capacity” is the term employed by a physician or psychologist specializing in neurocognitive behavior to refer to an individual’s cognitive ability to assimilate information and make informed and rational decisions in relation to a particular task or function.
 Conversely, “competency” is a legal term used by the courts and attorneys to refer to an individual’s legal ability to perform a specific task and be legally responsible for his/her actions or to enter into a specific type of contract or instrument.

 Another common mistake occurs because physicians, psychologists, psychiatrists, social workers, and even attorneys and the courts frequently fail to recognize that there are many different types of capacity required to perform a particular task or function.
 For example, different types of capacities are required to stand trial in a criminal proceeding, to manage one’s own finances, to marry or divorce, to engage in end of life decisions, to consent to medical treatment, to execute a will or trust, and to make inter vivos bequests of property.

-Although the concept of differing types of capacities may seem simple enough, testing for these different types of capacities becomes complex because age, education and general health all play a role in determining one’s capacity.
-There is no single test for determining capacity that is employed by a skilled forensic practitioner, and often, a multitude of cognitive tests and specific factual inquiries of the subject are required.
+Although the concept of different types of capacities may seem simple enough, testing for these different types of capacities becomes complex because age, education, and general health all play a role in determining one’s capacity.
+There is no single test for determining capacity that is employed by a skilled forensic practitioner, and often, a multitude of cognitive tests and specific factual inquiries of the subject is required.